QuentinRa/blog.quentinra.dev/info/java/expert/modules.md

 [Go back](..)

+Nowadays, Java projects are encapsulated in what we call ``modules``.
+You will create a module-info file and require other modules that may be used for your project.
+It's a higher encapsulation level than before.

 You may only have one ``module-info.java``.
 Usually a module name is like ``com.a.module.name`` or
 ``org`` instead of `com` but that's up to you!